Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 Please follow the instructions in the [quickstart](../quickstart.md) to provision an open sandbox.
 Make note of the name of the resource group you provisioned, as well as the name of the workspace.

 ### Kaggle credentials
+In the resource group, provisioned in the previous step we need create two secrets in order for Kaggle API to be able to download the dataset.
+First we need to assign current user the access policies to be able to create secrets:
+- Open "Access Policies" tab in the newly created keyvault
+- Click "Create" button in the top
+- Select "Select all" right under "Secret Management Operations" and press "Next"
+- Lookup currently logged in user (using user id or an email), select it and press "Next"
+- Press "Next" and "Create" in the next screens

-In the resource group, provisioned in the previous step, lookup the Key Vault and open "Secrets" tab.
-Here we will need to create two plian text secrets with following names and contents:
+Afterwards we are able to create the secrets.
+Start by opening "Secrets" tab.
+Here we will need to create two plain text secrets with following names and contents:
 - **kaggleusername** - specifies your kaggle user name
 - **kagglekey** - this is API key that can be obtained from your profile on the kaggle